nickleus27/hand_up/README.md

 Current State of App: App will give notifications and directions of upcoming requested resource events.

+Current unresolved problems:  App will not open SingleResourceView when onNotification is clicked everytime from a background state.
+Also, it seems when this happens the PushNotification.localNotificationSchedule doesn't get called in onNotification either.
+Have not found a solution.
+Works sometimes, and sometimes it does not.
+I have .configure() outside of a component as suggested in documentation.

 Goals and Knowledge learned:
 1. Create layout: scrollview, navigation to multiple screens, text entry, and buttons.
 2. Create a database: Preloaded sql database.